 - DC-AC Systems: This option also has PV panels and a battery, but they’re connected to something called an inverter.
 This is an electronic device that converts the DC electricity from batteries into the kind of 120-volt AC power that most of our gizmos are designed to use.
 Inverters are a great thing, though they do introduce some inefficiency into the system.
 All else being equal, power is lost in the conversion process, so you really want to be sure that you need AC power before you introduce an inverter into the set up.

 - DC-AC Grid-Connected System: This builds on the DC-AC system, with one important difference.
 In addition to converting DC power to 120 volts AC, this system is connected to, and synchronized with, the local utility power grid.
 When you’re making more power than you consume, for instance, it runs your electrical meter backwards, reducing the amount of power you’re charged for.
-Some Canadian provinces offer electricity buy-back rates high enough to make grid-connected PV systems a paying proposition.
+Some places offer electricity buy-back rates high enough to make grid-connected PV systems a paying proposition.
 I know a number of people who pay nothing each month for grid power, yet consume quite a bit of it.
 They’re use is offset by their own home production of power.

 These are the fundamental concepts that apply to the world of photovoltaics, regardless of the state of the technology.
 At this stage of the technology’s development, it’s easier than ever to find and assemble all the parts needed for your own system., the best way for most people to make PV part of their lives does not necessarily involve choosing and installing each component from scratch.
 Unless you’re heavily into tinkering, it’s best for you to consider a pre-packaged PV system where all components are engineered to work together.
 At least now you know the basics of the options that are available, and that’s a good thing.
 It’s only a matter of time before photovoltaics become mainstream.